 It is often seen these days on various Korean hairstyles.
 If you want to ride the K-Wave with your hair, getting see-through bangs is a great idea.
 Styling it is a total breeze, too.
-Here are the easy steps to create see-through bangs, ATH style!
+Here’s how.

 How to Style See-Through Bangs

 With this hairstyle, it’s better to work with freshly-washed hair.
-Remember to choose a shampoo-and-conditioner duo that is specifically formulated to make your hair sleek and frizz-free like TRESemmé Keratin Smooth Shampoo and TRESemmé Keratin Smooth Conditioner.
-This system transforms your hair and leaves it gorgeously sleek and manageable.
+Remember to choose a shampoo-and-conditioner duo that is specifically formulated to make your hair sleek and smooth.

 Use a round brush while blow-drying your hair to give it bounce and volume.
 Blow-drying also helps get rid of tikwas as you brush the tips of your hair inwards.

-Gently run your fingers through your see-through bangs to separate the strands and make it wispy.
-You can also spritz a texturizing spray like TRESemmé Compressed Micro Mist Texture Hold Hairspray on your bangs before separating them to give your fringe a textured look.
+Gently run your fingers through your see-through bangs to separate the strands and make your fringe look wispy.

 Say hello to your trendy look!
 Complement your see-through bangs with soft, beach waves to complete your laidback look.
-It’s perfect even when you just plan to stay home and chill.
+Or, you can scrunch your hair to create a relaxed, messy-chic look.